JavaScript

 .gitignore

 When working with packages that are installed with npm, you don’t need to track the contents of node_modules with git, nor push those files to GitHub.
-This is because the package.json file contains all the information, so that anyone can clone your project and install them on their machine with npm install.
+As we learned in the npm lesson, the package.json file contains all the dependency information, so that anyone can clone your project and install them on their machine with npm install.

 Assignment

-1. Start the project the same way you began the webpack tutorial project.
+1. Start the project the same way you began the webpack tutorial project, by creating the package.json file and setting up Webpack.

 2. Create a .gitignore file in the root of your project.
-It should contain node_modules and dist on separate lines.
+It should contain the text node_modules and dist on separate lines.

-4. Inside of src/index.js write a console.log or alert statement and then run npx webpack.
-Load up dist/index.html in a browser to make sure everything is working correctly.
+4. Inside of src/index.js write a console.log or alert statement and then run npx webpack serve.
+Open http://localhost:8080 in your browser and check your JavaScript is running.

 5. Inside div#content, create a homepage for your restaurant.
 You might want to include an image, headline, and some text about how wonderful the restaurant is; you do not have to make this look too fancy.
 It’s okay to hard-code these into the HTML for now just to see how they look on the page.